thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 owner-of-entity-from-dashboard-state-2:
     0:
         image: /images/user-guide/ui/alias/entity-type-1-pe.png
-        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
-Then choose the entities type and select the entity group;'
+        title: 'In the "Add alias" dialog box, enter the alias name, select the "Entity type " filter type, and choose the entity type - "Device".
+Then, click "Add";'
     1:
         image: /images/user-guide/ui/alias/entity-type-2-pe.png
         title: 'Add an Entity table widget that will display a list of entities.
-Use the "Group entities" alias as a data source;'
+Use the "Entity type" alias as a data source;'
     2:
-        image: /images/user-guide/ui/alias/entity-type-3-pe.png
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-0-pe.png
-        title: 'Add an Entity table widget that will display a list of devices is created.'
+        title: 'Added the Entity table widget that displays a list of devices.'

 owner-of-entity-from-dashboard-state-3:
     0:
         image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-2-pe.png
         title: 'Add another Entities table widget that will display the owner of the selected device.
 Specify the "Owner of entity from dashboard state" alias in the "Entity alias" field.
+Change the title of the widget to "Owner of device".
 Click the "Add" button in the lower right corner;'
+    1:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-3-pe.png
+        title: 'Added the Entity Table widget, which will display the owner of the selected device.'

 owner-of-entity-from-dashboard-state-4:
     0:
-        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-3-pe.png
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-4-pe.png
-        title: 'Enter the edit mode of first Entities table widget by clicking the “pencil” icon in the upper right corner;'
+        title: 'In the root dashboard state, enter widget Edit mode by clicking the “pencil” icon in the upper right corner of it;'
     1:
-        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-4-pe.png
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-5-pe.png
         title: 'Scroll down to find "Actions" section.
 Click "Add action" button;'
     2:
-        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-5-pe.png
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-6-pe.png
         title: 'The "Entities table: Actions" window will be opened.
 Click the "Add action" button in the top right corner;'
     3:
-        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-6-pe.png
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-7-pe.png
-        title: 'In the "Add action" dialog, enter the action name, and select an action source responsible for each entity separately (action cell button, on row click etc.).
-Then, choose the action type "Navigate to new dashboard state" and specify the new dashboard state to which the transition will be made.
+        title: 'In the "Add action" dialog, enter the action name, select an action source - "on row click", and choose the action type "Update current dashboard state".
 After, click "Add";'
     4:
-        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-7-pe.png
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-8-pe.png
-        title: 'Add an Entity table widget that will display a list of devices is created.'
+        title: 'After successfully adding the action, click "Save" to apply changes;'
     5:
-        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-8-pe.png
-        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
-Then choose the entities type and select the entity group;'
-    6:
         image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-9-pe.png
-        title: 'Add an Entity table widget that will display a list of entities.
-Use the "Group entities" alias as a data source;'
-    7:
+        title: 'Save the dashboard;'

+owner-of-entity-from-dashboard-state-5:
+    0:
         image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-10-pe.png
+        title: 'Click on the row with the device name in the "Entities" widget.
+The action will be executed, and the owner of the selected device will be displayed in the "Device Owner" widget;'
+    1:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-11-pe.png
+        title: 'Add an Entity table widget that will display a list of devices is created.'

+asset-type-1:
+    0:
+        image: /images/user-guide/ui/alias/asset-type-1-pe.png
+        title: 'Click on the row with the device name in the "Entities" widget.
+The action will be executed, and the owner of the selected device will be displayed in the "Device Owner" widget;'

+asset-type-2:
+    0:
+        image: /images/user-guide/ui/alias/asset-type-2-pe.png
+        title: 'Click on the row with the device name in the "Entities" widget.
+The action will be executed, and the owner of the selected device will be displayed in the "Device Owner" widget;'
+    1:
+        image: /images/user-guide/ui/alias/asset-type-3-pe.png
         title: 'Add an Entity table widget that will display a list of devices is created.'